TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 ###Accommodation/Differentiation
 If students are moving quickly, start topic of while loop as the game loop.
 Explore the concept of keeping score for the game.

-If students are moving slowly then spend an extra day reviewing lists.
+If students are moving slowly then spend an extra day reviewing lists and completing lab activities.

 There is also an opportunity for a quiz after the game loop lesson and before the project.